Podcastindex-org/podcast-namespace/proposal-docs/verify/verify.md

 />
 ```

-As above, you should see an `auth` field within the `<podcast:guard>` tag, this means the feed support quick claiming.
+As above, you should see an `auth` field within the `<podcast:lock>` tag, this means the feed support quick claiming.
 The pub attribute is a public key you will use later to check the autenticity of the hosting provider response.

 ## Give them a "claim this with your podcast host" button